kylhgr/ConsenSys-Academy-2021/Chapter-1-Fundamentals/Digital Signatures.md

 a signature is made when a hash of the message is signed by the private key of the account holder, the encryption process is also apart of the hashing process.

-signed transaction can be thought of as a "hash of a hash"
+signed transaction can be thought of as a "hash of a hash" *the digital signature will look like a normal hash, but it can only be decrypted by the origins owners public key to confirm identity*

+the digital signature acts as a protective casing around transaction daata

+---